 10DLC numbers are designed and sanctioned by the termination vendors for A2P SMS messaging.

 A 10DLC number is essentially a local 10-digit phone number that can support high volumes of text messages.
-Many experts anticipate that 10DLC will become the new standard for business text messaging.
+Recently, Verizon has implement local A2P messaging with 10DLC, and other carriers like AT&T are following their lead.

 Benefits of 10DLC